mamysa/Langjam2025-StackingTrouble/README.md

 Complete boolean and/or operations with short-circuiting. a or b -> if a then a else b a and b -> if a then b else a

+Implement ListValue type, ability to initialize lists, append items to list, array subscript syntax (on both sides of the assignment expression).
+Implement Len operator.
+Implement FloatValue (with casting int to float when appropriate).
+Ready for proper testing now. (probably will use python script that simply calls the go compiler with appropriate program).